 - Training on problem-solving.
-This strategy is understood as a resource that facilitates the confrontation of conflictive or stressful situations.
-It consists of various phases that are learned over the course of the therapy sessions in order to be used in problematic situations that the person has to confront.
-Specifically, the training phases in problem-solving are the following: - Orientation towards the problem. - Specific definition of the problem. - Generation of possible solutions. - Examination of the advantages and disadvantages of each solution that is generated. - Selection of the preferred solution. - Putting the solution into practice. - Assessing the results. - Behavioural experiments.
+This strategy is understood as a resource that facilitates the that the person has to confront.
+Specifically, the training phases in problem-solving are the following:

+Orientation towards the problem is subject to

+- Orientation towards the problem.

+- Specific definition of the problem.

+- Generation of possible solutions.

+- Examination of the advantages and disadvantages of each solution that is generated.
+Guideline at

+- Selection of the preferred solution.

+- Putting the solution into practice.

+- Assessing the results.

+- Behavioural experiments.
 The patient could make certain negative predictions that lead to problematic behaviours such as avoidance behaviours or excessive safety-seeking behaviours.
 Planning during the therapy session and putting changes in these types of behaviour into practice could help the patient to see the appropriateness of the negative predictions and, if they are inappropriate, could lead to changes in the dysfunctional cognitive pattern.